 An Architect's tale for Mom...

-It was the best idea I had EVER had, literally in my whole life.
-It hit me like the proverbial light-bulb turning on in my brain.
+At 4 years old it was the best idea I had ever had, literally in my whole life.
+It hit me like a light-bulb turning on in my brain.
 I would build a house out of Legos, like usual, but this one would be better.
 This one would have lights!
-My architect's brain had it all planned out and all that was left was to build my vision.
+My budding architect's brain had it all planned out and all that was left was to build my vision.

 The technique I so cleverly invented involved removing the shade from my Raggedy-Andy lamp, and turning it on its' side.
 I carefully built my house around the bulb.
 Already viscerally aware of building codes, I left egress compliant holes for a door and window.
 The window would show off the lighting to great effect.
-And it was shaping up to look something like this...
+It looked something like this...

 I flicked the light on as I put the finishing touches on the roof.
-A few minutes later, when it was perfect, I ran to fetch my parents.
-Dragging them by the hand, we rounded the corner into my room.
-Much to my delight, smoke was coming out of my house!
+A few minutes later, when it was perfect, I went to get mom to show off my creation.
+Dragging her by the hand, we rounded the corner into my room where we were greeted first by the smell of burning nylon, then the sight of smoke coming out of my house!
 This was a surprise since I hadn't thought to build a chimney.

-The fact that I'm still alive proves irrefutably that by the time I was four my mom had already passed the 'unconditional love' test.
+The fact that I'm still alive proves irrefutably that I have the best mom in the world.
 I played with Lego's for many years after that.
 But it took a while before I had another bedside lamp.
-What a great mom.
 I can't imagine being an architect today if I didn't have the most loving, patient, and supportive mom in the world.
 She has always been a light to me.

 Love you Mom!